joel23978/readAOFM/README.md

 - specify a specific table (from browse_tables()) to down to /data
 - if no argument is passed the function it will download all table to /data

-tidy_data.R has 7 function which enable one to read in almost any data you might want from the AOFM:
+tidy_data.R has 7 functions which enable one to read in almost any data you might want from the AOFM:

 End of Financial Year Positions:
 - read_eofy()

 End of Month Positions:
 - read_eom()

 Transactional Data:
 - read_transactional()

 Transactional Data - Syndication Details:
 - read_syndication()

 Ownership of Australian Government Securities;
 - read_ownership()

 AGS Secondary Market Turnover;
 - read_secondary()

 Term Premium Estimates:
 - read_premium()

 Other:
 - no function exists to download this data.